tsunamishadow/bonusheroes/dotatierlist.md

 Formula has been reworked to favor a tiny bit more towards Archon winrates.

+Naga Siren has been omitted from this list due to a lack of pickrate.

 ## Favored Among Pros

 This is a seperate list of heroes heavily favored by professional tier players in pub games.
 Most favored near the top.